 WSET is very methodical; they offer programs on different specialties like wine, spirits, and sake.
-However, as students advance through levels one through four, the difficulty increases dramatically.
-A level four Wine Diploma is one of the three most coveted and hard to get certifications in the wine trade.
+However, the difficulty increases dramatically as students advance through levels one through four.
+A level four Wine Diploma is one of the wine trade’s most coveted and hard-to-get certifications.

 Court of Master Sommeliers (CMS)

 Severe allegations of racism, cheating, and sexual assaults have been leveled at members of its board of directors.
 These allegations have been covered in detail by the New York Times.
 The program is exclusively for people in the restaurant industry.